-Today is Kathara Deftera here in Greece, or Clean Monday.
+Kathara Deftera here in Greece, is translated to Clean Monday.
 Basically it’s the first day of lent for the Greek Orthodox religion.
 Nutritionally it is important because it marks the beginning of the 40-day fast, which ends on Easter.
-I’ll talk about the fast later; in fact I’ll be talking about it quite often for the next 40 days.
 Traditionally Kathara Deftera was characterized as a day of cleansing oneself (spiritually) and preparing for the fasting and the mourning.
 People ate plain fish roe (taramas), bread, beans (without olive oil) and other vegetables.

 Today things are bit different: modern Greeks spend the day flying kites, going to parks or out to the countryside, dancing and of course eating.
 Instead of just plain fish roe they eat taramosalata (fish roe dip made with olive oil and bread), olives, lagana (bread), shellfish, octopus and halva.
 The practice of going to the countryside and celebrating is called Koulouma and it’s a relatively recent tradition.